 The university is committed to providing equal access to and opportunities for individuals with disabilities.
 In accordance with federal and state law, Rice University will provide reasonable accommodations upon request for individuals with disabilities.
 Further, the University does not discriminate against individuals with disabilities in admissions, hiring or personnel actions.

 Applicants for employment who want to request reasonable accommodations should contact Human Resources at any point in the hiring process.
-Applicants for admission to academic programs who want to request reasonable accommodations should contact Rice’s Disability Support Services office.
+Applicants for admission to academic programs who want to request reasonable accommodations should contact Rice’s Disability Resource Center.

-Faculty, Staff, and Students who want to request reasonable accommodations should contact Rice’s Disability Support Services office.
+Faculty, Staff, and Students who want to request reasonable accommodations should contact Rice’s Disability Resource Center.

 Supervisors and Department Chairs who are notified of a request (or become aware of a need) for accommodation should forward the request or information to Human Resources.
 Once an accommodation is established, Supervisors and Department Chairs should continue to work with the individual and Disability Support Services to ensure that the accommodation request is evaluated and any reasonable accommodation decided upon is implemented in accordance with its terms.

-Human Resources will ensure that applicants and employees are granted accommodations in accordance with the law, and will seek input from Disability Support Services as necessary.
+Human Resources will ensure that applicants and employees are granted accommodations in accordance with the law, and will seek input from Disability Resource Center as necessary.

-Disability Support Services (DSS) is charged with administering the University’s program for access, accommodation, and auxiliary aids and is the university coordinator for American with Disabilities Act (ADA) and for Section 504 of the Rehabilitation Act.
-DSS is the authority (in conjunction with the Office of General Counsel) for all matters pertaining to federal and state law pertaining to disability and accommodation.
+Disability Resource Center (DRC) is charged with administering the University’s program for access, accommodation, and auxiliary aids and is the university coordinator for American with Disabilities Act (ADA) and for Section 504 of the Rehabilitation Act.
+DRC is the authority (in conjunction with the Office of General Counsel) for all matters pertaining to federal and state law pertaining to disability and accommodation.

 Facilities Engineering & Planning (FE&P) is responsible for ensuring that new construction or building renovations meet all applicable legal requirements.